jrderek/BigSpark-Test/README.md

 # BigSpark-Test

-Data Science Experience is now Watson Studio.
-Although some images in this code pattern may show the service as Data Science Experience, the steps and processes will still work.
+Data Science Experience is now on Aapche Spark and Zeppelin.

 https://spark.apache.org/ is a popular distributed data processing engine that is built around speed, ease of use and sophisticated analytics, with APIs in Java, Scala, Python, R, and SQL.
 Like other data processing engines, Spark has a unified optimization engine that computes the optimal way to execute a workload with the main purpose of reducing the disk IO and CPU usage.

 We can evaluate and measure the performance of Spark SQL using the TPC-DS benchmark.
 TPC-DS is a widely used industry standard decision support benchmark that is used to evaluate performance of data processing engines.
 Given that TPC-DS exercises some key data warehouse features, running TPC-DS successfully reflects the readiness of Spark in terms of addressing the need of a data warehouse application.
 Apache Spark v2.0 supports all the ninety-nine decision support queries that is part of this TPC-DS benchmark.

-This Code Pattern is aimed at helping Spark developers quickly setup and run the TPC-DS benchmark in their own development setup.

 When the reader has completed this Code Pattern, they will understand the following: